MartinPacker/md2pptx/user-guide.md

 **Note:** A fragment of text in a span can't use any other text effect, such as bolding or italics.

+The class name can be specified with double quotes, single quotes, or no quotes at all.

 If you want to be able to process the text using a normal Markdown processor you can code Cascading Style Sheet (CSS) using the HTML `<style>` element. md2pptx will ignore any HTML after the metadata and before the first real Markdown text.
 For example:

 	<style>